-Where are you from?
-What was it like growing up/living in Kentucky?
+Where are you originally from and explain how was it growing up/living in Kentucky?

-What would you say to someone who is struggling to come into their own identity?
+What would you say to any person struggling to come into their own identity?

 How does your own identity run how you carry yourself?
 Or does it?